dev-Toumeh/basement-organizer/README.md

 # basement-organizer
+Overview, detailed information and decisions can be found in [ Technical Documentation ](Technical_Documentation.md).

 ## The Problem
 - When sorting things into boxes at home and storing them in the basement, over time it's hard to remember where things are and in which box.
 I also don't want to constantly go to the basement to open every box searching for something.